prbackes/thing-it-device-fs20/README.md

+# ELV FS20 device drivers for thing-it-node

+*ATTENTION: This is unfinished work !!!*

 ## FS20 address mapping

 According to the mauals of ELV, direct entering of FS20 addresses is done using only numbers 1 to 4 which results in a numeral system with 4 symbold (base 4).